-Figure 5.1.
+Figure 5.3.
 Nutrient flows between producers, processors and consumers in pre-industrial, pristine subsistence agriculture

-As for the crops themselves, their constituents including nutrients may so far not be exploited as good as possible.
-Ongoing work within the AFSG group, suggests that hightech bio-refinery of whole crops could contribute to a better utilization of resources among which nutrients (Oenema & Schoumans, 2009).
+& Schoumans, 2009).
 Note that crop residues that are presently thought of as invaluable and left in the field, may still contribute to the maintenance of soil fertility.
 Harvesting them for bio-refinery could hence carry a price.
 For the time being our thinking about eco-efficient technologies appears to be limited to the 'agricultural box'.
 The future need for recycling, however, urges to extend our thinking outside that box (Figure 5.3).
 Sooner or later agriculture will be in need of the P that now ends its life in landfills, in incinerator ashes and eventually in building materials or in the sediments of lakes and oceans.
 An example of this approach is the work that ESG is currently doing on the recovery of P from human excrements.